afrut/learn-gcp/notes.md

 <!-- ------------------------------------------------------------ -->
 ## Access Management and Security
-- TODO: encryption of data at rest at the hardware, infrastructure, and platform levels
 - An **organization** can contain many **folders**.
 A folder can contain many **projects**.
 These inherit policies hierarchically.
 - Billing of services occurs at the project level.
+- Data in GCP is encrypted in transit and at rest automatically.
+Google also automatically handles the management of these encryption keys.
+- Encryption of data at rest occurs at multiple levels:
+    - **Platform level** uses AES256 and AES128 encryption
+    - **Infrastructure level** uses AES256 encryption
+    - **Hardware level** uses AES256 and AES128 encryption

 ### IAM
 - **Authentication** is proving who you say you are.